pcrespan/TChat/README.md

-# RealtimeChat
+# TChat

 ## Description

-RealtimeChat is a chat app based on terminals written in Python.
-A server must be opened for the clients to connect.
+TChat is a local network chat app based on terminals written in Python.
 It uses Python's `ssl` library, which allows for mutual authentication between the server and client, using CA certificates to create a secure connection.
 It also uses `threads` to run parts of the code, allowing real time message exchanging.

 ## Server.py